Friends in Low Places: Getting Stuck in a Ditch and a 35K Car Rental

 Just as the sun was beginning to come out again and I could breathe a little easier, a transport truck appeared from around a blind corner…headed straight for us.

 What would you do on a single-track road, with a Mac truck barreling towards you?

 I did what any sane person would do…I got the heck out of the way.
 We ended up in the ditch, unscathed but stuck; trapped in the middle of nowhere, without cell service to be more exact.

 The truck driver slowed to a halt and we looked up at him from our lowly position in the ditch.
 I worried I had broken some invisible, unspoken rule of the single-track road and was about to get yelled at for my idiocy.
 He hopped down from the cab of his giant truck and marched over to us, as I rolled down the window.

 “Here we go”, I thought myself, preparing for the worst.

 Suddenly he broke out into a wide-toothed grin.
 “Are yah okay lassies?”, he asked in his thick Scottish accent.

 Thankfully this bloke was burly; he merely sat on the boot of the car while I gunned the gas in reverse, and it was enough to shift the vehicle’s weight backwards, helping us escape from the ditch.
 By some form of witchcraft, there was no damage – not even one scratch!

 At his request, we snapped a quick selfie.
 “My boss is never going to believe this; I need a photo to prove it”, he joked.

-As we exchanged Facebook contact information, I laughed to myself, thinking you never really know where you might meet a new friend – even from the lowly pits of a Scottish ditch.
+As we exchanged Facebook contact information (and are still in contact to this day).
+I laughed to myself, thinking you never really know where you might meet a new friend – even from the lowly pits of a Scottish ditch.